jimniels/blog/posts/2024-08-11-impressionist-blogging.md

 > When cameras emerged in the 19th century, artists had to reconsider why they should continue painting.
 The Impressionist movement arose from this.
 It was no longer enough to simply replicate nature.
 The essential was how one expressed their impression of nature.
 Something similar is happening today.

+It will no longer be enough to blog in order to merely “put out content”.
+The key will be what has always been key to great blogging: expressing your unique, inimitable impression.

 Blogging is expressing your impression.
 It’s deriving action from thought.
 Regardless of how much the AI sphere may not be giving thought to its actions, continued blogging in the face of that reality is deliberate action with thought — something only us humans can do.
 Beep boop beep.